David Fortson, Co-Founder & Chief Executive Officer

 After nine years at EDC, Eric went on to work for the Orfalea Foundations, serving as the s’Cool Food Initiative’s Agriculture and Infrastructure Manager responsible for developing farm-to-cafeteria programs for local school districts.
 There, he helped oversee and manage grants while establishing relationships between school personnel and the agricultural community.

-Eric was founder of the Santa Barbara Ag Futures Alliance (AFA) and is now the lead facilitator for both the Santa Barbara and Ventura AFA’s, serving as consultant via LoaCom to the Ag Innovations Network.
+Eric was founder of the Santa Barbara Ag Futures Alliance (AFA) and has served as a consultant to the Ag Innovations Network.
 He is a former Planning Fellow for the Roots of Change, served on the state of California’s Ag Vision Process under California Department of Food and Agriculture Secretary AG Kawamura, and currently sits on the Board of Directors for the Johnson-Ohana Charitable Foundation.
 He served on the grant making committee for the Fund for Santa Barbara for six years.